Showing posts with label #TheStrat. Show all posts

 Monday, July 4, 2022

-Larry Williams presented a free session at the November 2014 Las Vegas Traders Expo in which he discussed 8 possible Range Patterns.
-He showed that from any bar to the next there are only 4 possible outcomes:
+At the November 2014 Las Vegas Traders Expo, Larry Williams discussed 8 possible Range Patterns.
+He demonstrated that for any given bar, there are only 4 possible outcomes to the next:

 1. Down Range: Last Bar's high is lower than prior Bar's high; and last Bar's low is lower than prior Bar's low.